-Individualized and client-driven supports with no time limits
+Individualised and client-driven supports with no time limits

 A client-driven approach recognizes that as individuals, all young people are unique, and so are their needs.
 Once housed, some young people will need few, if any, supports while others will need supports for the rest of their lives.
 This could range from Intensive Case Management to Assertive Community Treatment.
-Individuals should be provided with "a range of treatment and support services that are voluntary, individualized, culturally-appropriate and portable (ex. in mental health, substance use, physical health, employment, education)" (Goering et al., 2012:12).
+Individuals should be provided with "a range of treatment and support services that are voluntary, individualised, culturally-appropriate and portable (ex. in mental health, substance use, physical health, employment, education)" (Goering et al., 2012:12).

 Supports may address housing stability, mental and physical health needs, education, labour market attachment and life skills.
+It is important to remember that although a young person may move from their accommodation the support always follows them.